-On June 2, 2006, Wyckoff Gas Storage Company, LLC, (Wyckoff), Two Warren Place, 6120 Yale Avenue, Suite 700, Tulsa, OK 74136-4216, pursuant to section 7(c) of the Natural Gas Act (NGA) and parts 157 of the Commission's regulations, filed an abbreviated application to amend its certificates of public convenience and necessity issued on October 6, 2003 (105 FERC ¶ 61,027), and amended on April 11, 2006 (115 FERC ¶ 61,207) to: (1) Move the surface location of four of the jurisdictional injection/withdrawal wells to a site on property recently acquired in fee by Wyckoff, (2) modify the design of the dehydration unit at the field to incorporate the most updated technology, (3) install a water line adjacent to approved Chace lateral for possible future use; and (4) install fiber optic cable adjacent to each of its new pipelines to provide communications capability at the field.
+On August 14, 2008, Wyckoff Gas Storage Company, LLC (“Wyckoff”), Two Warren Place, 6120 Yale Avenue, Suite 700, Tulsa, OK 74136-4216, pursuant to sections 7(b) and 7(c) of the Natural Gas Act (NGA) and parts 157 of the Commission's regulations, filed an abbreviated application to amend its certificates of public convenience and necessity issued on October 6, 2003 (105 FERC ¶ 61,027), and amended on April 11, 2006 (115 FERC ¶ 61,207) and June 29, 2006 (115 FERC ¶ 62,324) to (1) Convert two observation wells to injection/withdrawal (I/W) wells; (2) complete two previously approved I/W wells into the Onondaga reef zone rather that into the Oriskany sandstone zone as previously authorized; (3) convert two previously authorized I/W wells to observation wells; (4) abandon certain previously approved lateral piping that has not yet been installed and will no longer be needed for the project; and (5) extend the time limit for the construction and installation of certain of the project facilities by an additional three years.
 This filing is available for review at the Commission in the Public Reference Room or may be viewed on the Commission's Web site at http://www.ferc.gov using the “e-Library” link.
 Enter the docket number excluding the last three digits in the docket number field to access the document.
 For assistance, contact FERC at FERCOnlineSupport@ferc.gov or call toll-free, (866) 208-3676, or for TTY, (202) 502-8659.

 Any questions regarding this application should be directed to T.W.
 Cook, Wyckoff Gas Storage Company, LLC, Two Warren Place, 6120 Yale Avenue, Suite 700, Tulsa, OK 74136, (918) 524-8503.